Teschl/TopoPyBox/README.md

                |__|                       \/              \/            \/
 ```

-## How to execute
+## How compile for Python

-First Compile the C Code
+First Compile the C Code in Terminal

 ```bash
   cd ./build